axieinfinity/ronin-documentation/docs/rns/register/regular.md

 ---
 description: Register a regular RNS domain name.
 slug: regular
-title: Register a regular domain
+title: Register a regular name
 ---

 ## Overview

 This guide shows how to register a regular RNS domain.
-Regular RNS names are available on a first-come, first-serve basis with a yearly renewal fee.
+Regular RNS domains are available on a first-come, first-serve basis with a yearly renewal fee.
 Such names have the status **Available** in the RNS app.

 ## Before you start

 * Have your Ronin Wallet ready.
 * Learn about pricing for regular domains.

-## Register a free domain
+## Register a regular name

 1. Open the RNS app.
 2. Search for the domain you want to register.